3.2.7 Extra expenses for food (subsistence) and accommodation (lodging) in connection with work-related stays away from the home

 How do I enter this in my tax return?

 Enter the deduction under item 3.2.7.
-However, for 2017, there is no separate dropdown menu option for long-distance lorry drivers in the item.
+There’s an option for long-distance drivers in the drop-down menu under this item.

 Rates and key figures